MarceauCaron/PRe/README.md

 # Open Street Map (OSM)
 Open Street Map provides spatial information.
 It is here needed to import the roadnetwork, the railways and the tramway stations.
-The osm files can be generated from a osm.pbf, foundable at :
+The osm files can be generated from a osm.pbf, foundables at :

 https://download.geofabrik.de/

-The gpx files contained in this repo are recorded in Brussels, Belgium, the specific file is :
+The gpx files contained in this repo are recorded in Brussels.
+Then the specific file needed is :

 https://download.geofabrik.de/europe/belgium-latest.osm.pbf

 Then, the tool osmosis is needed, foundable at :